richardneililagan/techlifemusic/content/posts/2017-18-08---The-Birth-of-Movable-Type.md

 ---
-title: "Johannes Gutenberg: The Birth of Movable Type"
+title: 'Johannes Gutenberg: The Birth of Movable Type'
-date: "2017-08-18T22:12:03.284Z"
+date: '2017-08-18T22:12:03.284Z'
-template: "post"
+template: 'post'
 draft: false
-slug: "the-birth-of-movable-type"
+slug: 'the-birth-of-movable-type'
-category: "Typography"
+category: 'Typography'
 tags:
-  - "Open source"
+  - 'Open source'
-  - "Gatsby"
+  - 'Gatsby'
-  - "Typography"
+  - 'Typography'
-description: "German inventor Johannes Gutenberg developed a method of movable type and used it to create one of the western world’s first major printed books, the “Forty–Two–Line” Bible."
+description: 'German inventor Johannes Gutenberg developed a method of movable type and used it to create one of the western world’s first major printed books, the “Forty–Two–Line” Bible.'
-socialImage: "/media/gutenberg.jpg"
+socialImage: '/media/gutenberg.jpg'
 ---

 German inventor Johannes Gutenberg developed a method of movable type and used it to create one of the western world’s first major printed books, the “Forty–Two–Line” Bible.